 Transforaminal Epidural an image-guided interventional procedure where steroids or other medicines are injected inside the neural foramen of the spine.
+Transforaminal Epidural injection for Disc problems in neck and back is one of our specialized procedures.

 This is an image-guided interventional procedure where steroids or other medicines are injected inside the neural foramen of the spine.
 This procedure is called a transforaminal epidural, nerve root block, or transforaminal epidural steroid injection.
 This is a similar procedure to epidurals, but here the epidural space is accessed through the neural foramen.